millii19/recipes/recipes/focaccia.md

 2. Leave the bowl out in room temperature and cover with some ceran wrap

 Second Rise
-1. After about 8-16h (or until the dough doubles), spread some olive oil in a pan
+1. After about 8-16h (or until the dough doubles), spread some olive oil in the oven dish
 2. Fold the dough in the bowl to release some air
 3. Dump the dough into the pan and use your fingers to dimple and spread it
 4. Cover with some ceran wrap again and leave out in room temperature for 4-6h